FaharasNET

 • Nonce: A number miners change to find a valid block hash

 The block body holds the transaction data.
 In Bitcoin, this is money moves.
 Ethereum blocks also have smart contract actions.
-Each transaction shows who sent and received money and proves it was okay to send.
+Each transaction shows who sent and received money and proves sending was okay.

 The Merkle tree is very important.
-It’s a way to quickly check all transactions in a block.
+It’s a way to check all transactions in a block quickly.
 If someone tries to change a transaction, the Merkle root will change too.
 This makes it easy for everyone to see if something has been changed.

 “The blockchain serves as an immutable ledger because each block contains a cryptographic reference to the previous block.
 This creates a chain where modifying any past record would require recalculating all subsequent blocks—a task designed to be computationally impossible.”